Lesser Green's Function and Chirality-Reduced Entropy via the In-Medium NJL Model: Introduction

+Within the mean-field NJL framework, the reduced correlator retains a nontrivial helicity structure and must therefore be described by its full eigenvalue spectrum rather than by a single scalar occupation probability.
+The self-consistent dynamical quark mass $M_q(T,\mu_q)$ reproduces the expected QCD-like phase structure, with a second-order transition in the chiral limit and a smooth crossover for finite current quark mass.
+The resulting entropy is correlated with chiral restoration but is not an order parameter; instead, it reflects the structure of the reduced correlator beyond local one-point observables.

+Conceptually, this quantity differs from the conventional chiral condensate $\langle\bar q q\rangle$.
+While the condensate is a local expectation value characterizing the magnitude of symmetry breaking, $S_\chi$ is defined through the spectrum of a reduced fermionic correlation matrix restricted to a chiral subspace.
+It therefore characterizes the mixedness of the chiral sector rather than the strength of symmetry breaking itself.

-Most existing entanglement-related studies in QCD address spatial bipartition entropy, Rényi entropies, or color entanglement in Euclidean or lattice formulations.
-In contrast, the present work develops an information-theoretic quantity associated with the chiral internal degree of freedom, constructed directly from the real-time lesser Green function.
-The resulting chirality-reduced entropy captures dynamical changes in the quasiparticle spectrum and offers a new, complementary perspective on the chiral phase transition beyond conventional order parameters and previously studied entanglement measures.
+Most existing entropy-related studies in QCD focus on spatial bipartite entropy, R\'enyi entropies, or color-sector observables in Euclidean or lattice formulations.
+In contrast, the present work considers an entropy associated with an internal chiral degree of freedom, constructed from the real-time lesser Green's function via the corresponding equal-time correlator.
+This provides a complementary probe of chiral dynamics that is not directly captured by conventional symmetry-breaking observables.